Scope and Definitions - 1.1

 EDCS

-Electronic solution to collect subject data in a clinical trial.
+Electronic solution to collect participant data in a clinical trial.

 Electronic data